 March 2019 – Matt English returns to host ‘Quicksie Love Songs’ a weekly live request show focused on dedicating love songs.

 July 18, 2019 – Colonel Patrick N. Kaune Fort Knox Garrison Commander presented an award of appreciation for 50 years of being a good neighbor to Fort Knox and the community.

 August 2019 – Adam in the Afternoon introduces a new weekly segment, “Crime Stoppers,” a partnership between Quicksie 98.3 and the Elizabethtown Police Department that hopes to solve crimes with listener tips.

 September 3, 2019 – Trisha Caudill begins co-hosting the morning show with Brian Walker.

 September 2019 – Zach Epperson starts a new daily sports segment, “Local Sports Update” which provides local coverage on regional sports, scores and coach interviews.

 October 14, 2019 – WQXE named Kentucky Broadcasters Association Excellence in Broadcasting Radio Station of the year.
-Owner and founder Bill Evens was able to accepted this honor.
+Owner and founder Bill Evans accepted this honor.

 November 1, 2019 – Harry L. Berry Hardin County Judge Executive presented a proclamation naming November 2019 as ‘Quicksie Month” in Hardin County.